First Time Skiing or Snowboarding: What to Expect

 - Beautiful views

-With beginner-friendly slopes, proper lessons, and the right rental equipment prepared in advance, your first mountain experience can be unforgettable.
+Ultimately, with beginner-friendly slopes, proper lessons, and the right equipment prepared in advance, your first mountain experience can be truly unforgettable.

-Plan ahead, keep expectations realistic — and your first ski or snowboard trip is far more likely to turn into your second.
+Plan ahead, stay relaxed — and your first ski or snowboard trip is far more likely to turn into your second.